jeremiahrose/Puritan/README.md

 - Stripped down Kernel: Boots to Pure Data in about 6 seconds
 - Instant off: Power can be removed without shutdown
 - Corruption proof: Uses a read-only squashfs root filesystem
-- Automatically provides a wifi hotspot with ssh login
+- Automatically connects to wifi networks & provides a wifi hotspot
+- Pure Data patch stored on accessible FAT32 partition on SD card
+- ssh login with X forwarding to edit patch
 - Designed for use with the HifiBerry DAC (loads drivers on boot)

 ###### To do: